PlayStation Vita system software: Internet features

 With an Internet connection, the PlayStation Vita system allows users to access a variety of PSN services such as the PlayStation Store and the PlayStation Plus subscription service, and games and other content may be purchased from these services.
 Applications such as the Live from PlayStation app, as well as various video streaming apps, also require an Internet connection to function properly.

 The "Browser" is a preinstalled app on the PlayStation Vita for browsing the World Wide Web.
 Although not very different from web browsing on a PlayStation Portable, the browser itself has been improved over the PSP's version, which is intended to result in a less difficult experience.
 The browser application does not have tabs, but users can have up to 8 separate browser windows open at once, and can also save images from websites to the PS Vita memory card by touching and holding on the image until a menu appears.
 However, while users can use the web browser while playing a game or watching a video, the display of some content will be limited; as a result, it is recommended to exit any open game or video before performing more intensive browsing tasks.
 Furthermore, while the PS Vita's web browser supports HTML5, cookies and JavaScript, it does not support Adobe Flash, unlike the PSP's web browser.

-Another application preinstalled on the PlayStation Vita at launch was "Maps," which displayed online maps when an Internet connection was available.
-However, it was removed by Sony via a system update, along with the "near" feature in 2015.
+Another application preinstalled on the PlayStation Vita at launch was "Maps", which displayed online maps when an Internet connection was available.
+However, it was removed by Sony via a system update in 2015, along with a feature in the "near" application that shared the technology used by Maps.

 Multimedia features

 Like many other game consoles, the PlayStation Vita is capable of photo, audio, and video playback in a variety of formats, and the built-in cameras can be used to take photos or videos.
-However, unlike the PlayStation 3 and the PlayStation 4, it is not possible to play Blu-ray or DVD movies on the PlayStation Vita since it lacks of an optical disc drive, or a UMD drive as with the PlayStation Portable.
+However, unlike the PlayStation 3 and the PlayStation 4, it is not possible to play Blu-ray or DVD movies on the PlayStation Vita since it lacks an optical disc drive, or a UMD drive as with the PlayStation Portable.
 However, users can transfer movies in a supported format from and to a PlayStation Vita system, and there are videos for download at the PlayStation Store.
 Also, users can transfer content that is playing or displayed on a PlayStation Vita system to a PlayStation TV system, allowing them to view the content on their televisions instead of PS Vita screens.
 The following multimedia formats are supported on a PS Vita or a PS TV system: